 6. Charlotte Douglas International Airport (CLT)

 Charlotte Douglas International Airport opened in 1935 and covers over 5,500 acres.
-The airport features 115 gates among 5 concourses and 4 runways.
+The airport features 115 gates, 5 concourses, and 4 runways.
 Although it is a mid-sized airport, that does not inhibit large numbers of passengers travelling, takeoffs, and landings.

 Charlotte Douglas International Airport only recently entered the top 10 busiest airports in the USA.
 In 2019, the airport was ranked 11th busiest, with just over 50 million passengers that year.
 In 2021, CLT reached 6th place on the list due to the post-COVID travel boom.

 In addition to being the headquarters of the Charlotte Air National Guard, CLT is also a central hub airport for American Airlines.
-The majority of the flights out of Charlotte Douglas International Airport are operated by the airline.
+Most of the flights out of Charlotte Douglas International Airport are operated by the airline.

-Seven other US-based airlines and three foreign airlines fly out of Charlotte Douglas International Airport.
-Nonstop flights to nearly 200 international destinations are offered at the airport, including Canada, Europe, and the Bahamas.
+Seven other US-based and three foreign airlines fly out of Charlotte Douglas International Airport.
+The airport offers nonstop flights to nearly 200 international destinations, including Canada, Europe, and the Bahamas.

 7. Orlando International Airport (MCO)

-Orlando, Florida, is home to warm weather, scenic beaches, Walt Disney World and other theme parks, and one of the busiest airports in the USA: Orlando International Airport.
-It is the busiest airport in the state of Florida and central to many of the best attractions in the state.
+Orlando, Florida, is home to warm weather, scenic beaches, Walt Disney World, and other theme parks.
+It is also home to one of the busiest airports in the USA: Orlando International Airport.
+The airport is central to many of the best attractions in the state.

-The airport was originally built in 1940 as an airfield for the US Military.
-The initial name of the airport was McCoy Air Force Base, which is why its IATA code is MCO.
-The airfield was used during World War II; the base was also used during the Korean War, Cuban Missile Crisis, and the Vietnam War.
+The airport was built in 1940 as an airfield for the US Military.
+Its initial name was McCoy Air Force Base, which is why its IATA code is MCO.
+The airfield was used during World War II, and the base was also used during the Korean War, the Cuban Missile Crisis, and the Vietnam War.

 In the 1960s, the first commercial flights began operating out of Orlando International Airport.
-Then, in 1975, the military base closed and the airport became civilian-only.
+In 1975, the military base closed, and the airport became civilian-only.
 Today, approximately 50 million passengers travel through MCO annually, making it one of the busiest airports in the USA.

-Orlando International Airport is one of the busiest airports in the USA due to it being a hub for multiple airlines.
+Orlando International Airport is one of the busiest airports in the USA because it is a hub for multiple airlines.
 Silver Airways, a Florida-based airline, and other regional airlines have bases at MCO.
 Southwest Airlines and Spirit Airlines also have hubs at Orlando International Airport.

 8. Harry Reid International Airport (LAS)